icfnext/storybook-aem/packages/storybook-aem/README.md

 To install `storybook-aem` run `npm install storybook-aem -g` from the directory with your `package.json` file.
 Also add it to your project as a development dependency.

 ## Commands
 There are several commands provided by `storybook-aem`.
 You can find a list of them by running `storybook-aem` from your terminal.
 Or by running the `storybook-aem help` command.
+Ensure you are running the `storybook-aem` commands from the folder with your `package.json` file.

 ```
 Usage: storybook-aem <command> <options>